hmazhar/hamelot.io/posts/node_interleaving_amd.md

 By enabling Node interleaving, the performance increases dramatically.

+### Bios Configuration

+Note that I will be talking about Bios version 2.0 here.

 I am going to provide the bios configuration of the faster machine for the CPU and the Memory options

 Bios->Advanced->Processor & Clock Options